Skip to main content

 In The Media

-Fitz’s work has been variously cited, featured, and reviewed in the Washington Post, The Times Literary Supplement, The Guardian, Dissent, the BBC Brasil, The Wall Street Journal, The Atlantic, The Chicago Tribune, The Chronicle of Higher Education, C-SPAN American History TV, and others.
+Fitz’s work has been variously cited, featured, and reviewed in The Washington Post, The Times Literary Supplement, The Guardian, Dissent, the BBC Brasil, The Wall Street Journal, The Atlantic, The Chicago Tribune, The Chronicle of Higher Education, C-SPAN American History TV, and others.
 She has also authored many essays, op-eds, and reviews, including:

 • “The People Who Profited Off the Trail of Tears,” The Atlantic, May 2020